 Mental exercise: there’s no scientific proof that brain games make you smarter, however, cognitive training using repetitive memory and reasoning exercises could help improve cognitive function and slow down signs of aging in the brain.
 Want to do more than word games?
 Picking up a new language, reading a new book (especially novels), or learning a new skill have all been proven to be helpful in slowing age-related cognitive decline.

 Healthy habits: eating well and drinking enough water has a huge impact on brain health.
 Staying away from processed foods, high sugar content, and unhealthy fats are essential in preventing Alzheimer’s, as the disease is often linked to hypertension, obesity, and diabetes.

-While there is no known cure for Alzheimer’s, there is enough data out there to heavily support cannabis as a powerful alternative to conventional Alzheimer’s treatments.
+While there is no known cure for Alzheimer’s, there is enough data out there to heavily support cannabis as a compelling alternative to conventional Alzheimer’s treatments.
 Here is what we know (so far) about cannabis and Alzheimer’s:

 Cannabis acts as a neuroprotectant: The February 2004 issue of the Journal of Neurochemistry published a study specifically on the cannabinoid CBD in relation to Alzheimer’s Disease.
 The results reported that CBD exhibited exceptional anti-oxidative and neuroprotective qualities.
 Don’t forget that the United States put a patent on cannabinoids as well, specifically in regard to its neuroprotective properties.
 The patent states that “the cannabinoids [THC and CBD] are found to have particular application as neuroprotectants, for example in limiting neurological damage following ischemic insults, such as stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer’s disease…”